School of Social Science and Humanities

 Why choose this course?

-• PhD students at the Department of Social Sciences, Inclusion and Public Protection (SSIPP) are supervised by academics who are leading experts across a range of areas in which they have researched, worked and published.
+• PhD students are supervised by academics who are leading experts across a range of areas in which they have researched, worked and published.
 At least one academic in each supervisory team will have a track record of successful supervisions and all supervisors will have taken part in the university’s PhD supervision training.

 • SSIPP prides itself on the levels of support provided to postgraduate research students in the course of their PhD journey.
 Our academics are committed to their subject areas and meet regularly with their supervisees to work closely with them at all stages of the project, from inception to completion.